sahana/eden/docs/en/docs/installation.rst

 Installing
 ----------

+.. note:: If you are going to develop in the e-cidadania project you should
+          install it this way: :doc:`../dev/environment`

 There is no proper installation process in e-cidadania, you just need to copy the *src/* directory to the folder where you want it to be, and after that